cschladetsch/SatSim1/Readme.md

 A C++17 library for determining satellite-to-point transmission visibility, accounting for satellite movement, beam direction, and planet occlusion.

-This is production-level code.
-It is not just a toy implementation.
-It could be practically used in a real-world system.
+This is production-level code designed for practical use in real-world satellite communication systems.

 ## System Architecture Overview